 A Japanese car manufacturer makes regular payments to suppliers and manufacturing sites outside their home country.
 Currently, all funding to offshore manufacturing centers or payments to suppliers are made on a cash basis – JPY is converted to destination currency and a wire transfer is executed two days before the payment due date.

 However, even a small variation in currency exchange rates could have a considerable effect on profitability, and longer term FX volatility on their 90 day order-to-pay cycles can ultimately affect profitability, and even influence the pricing offered on finished goods.
 Therefore, managing exchange rates for predictability, on even relatively small-value payments becomes crucial.
 An FX specialist in this organization can make a positive impact to the bottom line (or avoid a significant negative impact) by locking the FX rates by creating hedged trades based on their predicted payment flows.
-If those hedge trades are booked with their payments bank, Bank of America Merrill Lynch, then the proceeds for the trades would be available as the funding source to be used for payment activity.
+If those hedge trades are booked with their payments bank, Bank of America Merrill Lynch, then the proceeds of the trades would be available as the funding source to be used for payment activity.

 How it works: